 In line with the approach outlined in paragraph 31 of the CRS Implementation Handbook, Brunei Darussalam considers all jurisdictions that have publicly and at government level committed to adopt the CRS to be Participating Jurisdictions.
-You may click here to refer to the above mentioned document.
+You may click here to refer to the above mentioned list.

-AEOI CRS Guidance
+AEOI CRS Guidance for account holders

 Brunei Darussalam does not issue TIN for Individuals and Entities.
-However in the absence of TIN, functional equivalent for Individuals and Entities can be used to identify the Account holders.
-You can visit Details on Brunei TINs and its functional equivalent on the link below.
+However in the absence of TIN, functional equivalent for Individuals and Entities can be used to identify the account holders.
+You can visit details on Brunei TINs and its functional equivalent on the link below.

 Brunei Darussalam's Tax Identification number and its functional equivalent: https://www.oecd.org/tax/automatic-exchange/crs-implementation-and-assistance/tax-identification-numbers/Brunei-darussalam-TIN%20.pdf

 For any enquiries and questions regarding AEOI CRS, kindly email us at +6732383925 or email us at email@example.com.